 Hardware, performance and upgrade options

-Our test versions are both higher-specced configurations of the Asus Zenbook 14 UX434FL, with the Core i7-8565U Whiskey Lake processor, Intel UHD 620 and Nvidia MX250 graphics with Optimus, 16 GB of RAM, and a 1 TB NVMe SSD.
+Our test versions are all higher-specced configurations of the Asus Zenbook 14 UX434FL, with the Core i7-8565U Whiskey Lake processor, Intel UHD 620 and Nvidia MX250 graphics with Optimus, 16 GB of RAM, and a 1 TB NVMe SSD.

-The RAM, CPU and GPU are soldered on the motherboard, but the storage is accessible and upgradeable.
+The RAM, CPU, and GPU are soldered on the motherboard, but the storage is accessible and upgradeable.
 Our variant comes with a fast PCIe x4 1TB Samsung PM981 drive, but the retail versions ship with 256/512 GB drives and I cannot tell you for sure which model will be available in your region.
 In the past, Asus shipped the ZenBook 14 with PCI x2 drives, and I’d reckon it’s going to be the same for the 256 GB variants on this model, but whether the 512 GB variants are PCIe x2 or x4 is not something I can tell for sure at this moment.

-You’ll have to remove the bottom panel in order to get to the internals, which is a simple process, as it’s held in place by a handful of visible Torx screws, with two extra screws hidden beneath the rubber feet.
+You’ll have to remove the bottom panel to get to the internals, which is a simple process, as it’s held in place by a handful of visible Torx screws, with two extra screws hidden beneath the rubber feet.
 Inside you’ll get unrestricted access to the SSD, as well as the thermal module, 50 W battery, speakers and the miniaturized WiFi card.
 Just a heads-up, our sample came with a warranty sticker on top of the SSD screw, which suggests that replacing the SSD might void the warranty, but I expect this won’t be present in most regions, due to legislation.

 With this kind of hardware, the ZenBook 14 UX434FL handles everyday chores easily, while running cool and completely quiet, unlike the previous UX433 generation, which suggests Asus tweaked the fan’s behavior.
 We’ll get to that further down, but in the meantime, the logs below offer insights on the CPU/GPU speeds and temperatures with everyday use.